 But while Trump has publicly hit the nation’s former chief investigator hard, his public opinion throughout his presidency and campaign hasn't been all bad.

 Trump has often tweeted about Comey’s involvement in the FBI’s investigation into Clinton’s use of a private email server during her tenure as secretary of state, saying his handling of the probe has left the FBI in “tatters.”

 “Hillary and the Dems loved and praised FBI Director Comey just a few days ago.
 Original evidence was overwhelming, should not have delayed!”
 Trump tweeted in October 2016.

-In May 2017, before Comey was officially sacked, Trump tweeted that Comey “was the best thing that ever happened to” Clinton because he “gave her a free pass for many bad deeds.”
+Before Comey was officially sacked, Trump said Comey “was the best thing that ever happened to” Clinton because he “gave her a free pass for many bad deeds.”

 “Wow, FBI confirms report that James Comey drafted letter exonerating Crooked Hillary Clinton long before investigation was complete.
 Many people not interviewed, including Clinton herself,” Trump tweeted.
 “Comey stated under oath that he didn’t do this – obviously a fix?
 Where is Justice Dept?”
 Trump tweeted.

 “As it turned out, James Comey lied and leaked and totally protected Hillary Clinton.
 He was the best thing that ever happened to her!” he said.